Agriculture

 How is Subsistence Farming Practiced in India?

 Farmers involved in subsistence farming do not generally use advanced machinery and tools.
-They use traditional tools and farm implements for land preparation and harvesting the crops.
-Thus, it is a highly labor-intensive and time-consuming method of farming.
-These farmers cultivate different types of crops to be self-sufficient.
+They use traditional tools, and farm implements for land preparation and harvesting the crops.
+Thus, it is a highly labour-intensive and time-consuming method of farming.
+In this method, farmers cultivate different types of crops to be self-sufficient.
 Examples of subsistence farming crops include wheat, pulses, maize, rice and cereals.

 Most of the family members take part in this farming method.
 Thus, it is also known as family farming.
 Irrigation involves water supply from local reservoirs like ponds.
 Usually, rainfall is the major source of irrigation in subsistence farming.
 Whatever food is grown gets consumed by the family, and there is no surplus to sell on the market.